Ferry from Valencia to Ibiza

 Don’t forget to bring along the necessary health documents, tickets and any pet supplies you may need for the journey.

-Good to know: for more information, check out our detailed guide on traveling by ferry with pets in Spain.
+For more information, check out our detailed guide on traveling by ferry with pets in Spain.

 Useful tips for your ferry trip to Ibiza from Valencia